sf-wdi-17/notes/lectures/week-03/dusk/README.md

 **Excercise 4:** Reflecting on **Exercise 3**, how would we add routes for every one in this class?
 Continuing on that thought, how would we add routes for arbitrarily many people?

 ####Restarting the Server sucks
-One thing I'm sure that you've discovered that restarting your server each time you save your file sucks.
+I'm sure that you've discovered that restarting your server each time you save a file sucks.
 Luckily there's a solution.
 Instead of doing `node index.js` we can do `nodemon index.js`.
 This will watch our file and resart the server each time we save.

-####There has to be a better way to do routeing
+####There has to be a better way to do routing
 If we wanted to have a route for each person in the class, we would have to manually add each route.
 Maybe if we were a clever we could have a function do it for us, but there has to be a better way.

 ###Url Parameters